getsentry/sentry-javascript/docs/migration/v8-to-v9.md

   To enable session tracking, it is recommended to unset `autoSessionTracking` and ensure that either, in browser environments the `browserSessionIntegration` is added, or in server environments the `httpIntegration` is added.
   To disable session tracking, it is recommended unset `autoSessionTracking` and to remove the `browserSessionIntegration` in browser environments, or in server environments configure the `httpIntegration` with the `trackIncomingRequestsAsSessions` option set to `false`.

+- **The metrics API has been removed from the SDK.**

+The Sentry metrics beta has ended and the metrics API has been removed from the SDK.
+Learn more in [help center docs](https://sentry.zendesk.com/hc/en-us/articles/26369339769883-Metrics-Beta-Ended-on-October-7th).

 ## `@sentry/utils`

 - **The `@sentry/utils` package has been deprecated.
 Import everything from `@sentry/core` instead.**